MaestroHadley/4JCanvasDocs/archive.md

                         course.update(
                             course={
                                 'name': course.name + '_' + term_splice,
-                                'term_id': 406  # Make sure you have the right ID from prov. report, this is archive term.
+                                'term_id': 406  # Make sure you have the right ID from Terms report, this is archive term.
                             }
                         )
                         count += 1